lachlants/denet/README.md

 For DSS paper training we require pretrained imagenet models

-See /models/mscoco/README.md and /models/voc2007/README.md for pretrained DSS models for prediction.
+See /models/mscoco/README.md and /models/voc2007/README.md for pretrained DeNet models.

 Use models/download.sh script to download models from google-drive